-Did you ever just really want a donut but also really wanted a muffin at the same time and just couldn't decide?
+Did you ever really want a donut but also really wanted a muffin at the same time and just couldn't decide?
 Yeah, happens to me all the time, too.
 Introducing you to one of the greatest hybrid baked goods of all time, Cinnamon Sugar Donut Muffins!

 Why Donut Muffins are worth making